 - Other related duties as assigned.

-- Retain records and maintain organized hard copy and electronic files as needed.
+- Retain records and maintain organized hard copy and electronic files per WRI administrative protocols.

 Represent WRI Internally and Externally